wpfleger96/Calculator/README.md

     ```
     There are some more notes on implementing math functions in another
     section below. **You need to have this part committed to your git repository
-    before 2013-04-05 @ 11:59 PM** The grader will deduct 5 points if your
+    before 2014-03-31 @ 11:55 PM** The grader will deduct 5 points if your
-    git log does not reflect this upon submission.
+    Git log does not reflect this upon submission.

- 2. (2013-04-05) (10 points) Implement a recursive implementation of the <code>Math</code>
+ 2. (2014-03-31-MON) (10 points) Implement a recursive implementation of the <code>Math</code>
     interface in the <code>RecursiveMath</code> class. the implementations for
     **all** the methods in this class are to be recursive.
 You are not required
     to use accumulator recursion, however, doing so will make the transition
     from iteration to recursion a lot easier, especially for the math methods
     we haven't explicitly covered in class.
 There are some more notes on
     implementing math functions in another section below. **You need to have
-    this part committed to your git repository before 2013-04-05 @ 11:59 PM**
+    this part committed to your git repository before 2014-03-31 @ 11:55 PM**
-    The grader will deduct 5 points if your git log does not reflect this upon
+    The grader will deduct 5 points if your Git log does not reflect this upon
     submission.

- 3. (2013-04-07) (10 points) Design your calculator's GUI interface.
+ 3. (2014-04-07-MON) (20 points) Design your calculator's GUI interface.
 You can use
     a mock-up tool such as [](http://creately.com/Online-UI-Mockups-and-Wireframes)
     or [Pencil](http://pencil.evolus.vn/) (or similar) to make this
     easier.
 Your GUI should allow users to take advantage of all of the